 b) Do Not Proceed.

 If a majority of faculty in attendance vote for continuance, the issues or grievances giving rise to the motion will be provided to the administrator in question by the Faculty Assembly President or designated representative.
 The

 administrator in question will have seven (7) days, exclusive of weekend days or holidays, to respond, in writing, to faculty.
 Any such response will be distributed to all faculty members who are eligible to vote.
 In the case of a Vote of Confidence, the respondent may waive the response period.

 Step 2: Upon a vote to Continue Proceedings, the Faculty Assembly President or designated representative shall, no sooner than ten (10) days, exclusive of weekends and holidays, from the date of the original motion but no later than fourteen (14) days, call a weekday meeting of the membership.
-At that meeting, only the original motion of Confidence, Censure or No-Confidence shall be considered.
+At that meeting, only the original motion of Confidence, Censure, or No-Confidence shall be considered.
 Upon completion of discussion, the Assembly Secretary shall conduct a secret ballot.

 The motion in question shall be adopted upon a majority vote of members in attendance.
 The Executive Council of the Faculty Assembly will validate the results and send them to the appropriate person – the University President in the case of a vote concerning an executive administrator serving under the President, or the Chancellor of the Texas State University System (TSUS) if the vote concerns the President.